-The Common Core and other present-day standards emphasize real-world application of knowledge and skills, and the development of success skills such as critical thinking/problem solving, collaboration, communication in a variety of media, and speaking and presentation skills.
+The Common Core and other current standards emphasize real-world application of knowledge and skills and the development of success skills, such as critical thinking/problem-solving, collaboration, communication in a variety of media, and speaking and presentation skills.
 PBL is an effective way to meet these goals.

 PBL provides opportunities for students to use technology

 Students are familiar with and enjoy using a variety of tech tools that are a perfect fit with PBL.
-With technology, teachers and students can not only find resources and information and create products, but also collaborate more effectively, and connect with experts, partners, and audiences around the world.
+With technology, teachers and students not only find resources and information and create products but also collaborate more effectively and connect with experts, partners, and audiences around the world.

 PBL makes teaching more enjoyable and rewarding

-Projects allow teachers to work more closely with active, engaged students doing high-quality, meaningful work, and in many cases to rediscover the joy of learning alongside their students.
+Projects allow teachers to work closely with active, engaged students doing high-quality, meaningful work and, in many cases, to rediscover the joy of learning alongside their students.

 PBL connects students and schools with communities and the real world

 Projects provide students with empowering opportunities to make a difference, by solving real problems and addressing real issues.
-Students learn how to interact with adults and organizations, are exposed to workplaces and adult jobs, and can develop career interests.
+Students learn how to interact with adults and organizations, are exposed to workplaces, and develop career interests.
 Parents and community members can be involved in projects.

 Click here for a video from The Buck Institute explaining Project-Based Learning.